Indian Child Welfare Act

 -

-Eligible to be a member of an Indian tribe and the biological child of a tribal member.
+Eligible to be a member of a federally recognized tribe or Alaska Native village and is also the biological child of a tribal member.

 It depends.

-If an Indian child lives or is "domiciled" within an Indian reservation or is a ward of tribal court, a state court normally must transfer (send or move) the case to the tribal court.
+If an Indian child lives or is "domiciled" within an Indian reservation or is a ward of tribal court, a state court normally must transfer the case to the tribal court.

 If the child does not live on a reservation, the state court must transfer the case to the right tribal court, unless one of these is true: